Generic Name: leuprolide (LOO proe lide)

 Other drugs may interact with Eligard, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

-More Eligard resources
+More about Eligard (leuprolide)

 Where can I get more information?